The Ultimate Guide to Construction Scheduling

 Step 5 – Choose an Appropriate Construction Scheduling Tool

-Use a construction scheduling tool that fits your project’s needs.
+Use a construction scheduling software that fits your project’s needs.
 Modern tools like Gantt chart software can help organise tasks, set dependencies, and visualise the schedule, making adjustments easier as the project progresses.

 Principles of Construction Scheduling